 clinical EMS, which should be seen as comprising two phases:

-EMS Recommendations, Policy & Guidance (PDF 58Kb) agreed by Council in November 2009 sets out the RCVS's recommendations about EMS for universities, placement providers and students.
+The EMS Recommendations, Policy & Guidance agreed by Council in November 2009 sets out the RCVS's recommendations about EMS for universities, placement providers and students.
+This can be found in the 'Related documents' box.

 In 2014, recent graduates were asked to take part in a survey on EMS.
 Download the report of the survey.